parrt/bookish/examples/matrix-calculus/matrix-calculus.md

 \\[\nabla y = \begin{bmatrix} \frac{\partial x_1}{\partial x_1},~ \frac{\partial x_2}{\partial x_2},~ \ldots,~ \frac{\partial x_n}{\partial x_n}  \end{bmatrix} = \begin{bmatrix}1, 1, \ldots, 1\end{bmatrix} = \vec{1}^T\\]

 Notice that the result is a horizontal vector full of 1s, not a vertical vector, and so the gradient is $\vec{1}^T$.
+(The $T$ exponent of $\vec{1}^T$ represents the transpose of the indicated vector.
+In this case, it flips a vertical vector to a horizontal vector.)
 It's very important to keep the shape of all of your vectors and matrices in order otherwise it's impossible to compute the derivatives of complex functions.

 As another example, let's sum the result of multiplying a vector by a constant scalar.
 If $y = sum(\mathbf{x} z)$ then $f_i(\mathbf{x},z) = x_i z$.
 The gradient is: